mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 #### Implementation

-##### *Pitch shift effect*
+##### *Pitch Shift effect*
-The Pitch shift effect main algorithm is implemented in the `PitchShiftEffect` class.
+The Pitch Shift effect main algorithm is implemented in the `PitchShiftEffect` class.
 The implementation uses the widely known audio time-stretching and pitch-shifting library RubberBand.
 The implementation adheres to the “push model”.
 That means, that the input audio samples are offered to the RubberBand library API directly.
-Instead of the main Pitch shifter for each deck player, which has a limited range (only 7 semitones up and down in musical terms, which means not even an octave), the independent Pitch shift effect offers to work in the range of ± 2 octaves (± 24 semitones).
+Instead of the main Pitch Shifter for each deck player, which has a limited range (only 7 semitones up and down in musical terms, which means not even an octave), the independent Pitch Shift effect offers to work in the range of ± 2 octaves (± 24 semitones).
-The pitch shift effect has the following options:
+The Pitch Shift effect has the following options:

 * Pitch knob
 * Range knob
 * Semitones mode
 * Formant preserving

-The Pitch knob changes the Pitch of the track up or down.
+The Pitch knob changes a pitch of a track up or down.
 For the default middle position, the track pitch is unchanged.
-The Range knob ensures setting the range of the Pitch knob.
+The Range knob ensures setting a range of the Pitch knob.
 The Pitch knob based on the range setting can work from zero range to 2 octaves range.
 These two knobs work similarly to the real professional Pioneer DJM-900NX2 mixer which is widely used in clubs for live DJ mixing.
 Then, the Semitones mode toggle was added.
 This option sets the scale of the Pitch knob.
-The knob can work in two modes: continuous or semitones mode.
+The knob can work in two modes: Continuous or Semitones mode.
-In the semitones mode, the pitch is changed based on the chromatic scale in a musical way.
-Otherwise, the pitch is processed continuously working, which is the default approach of the used RubberBand library.
-By default, the semitones mode is on.
-As last, the Formant preserving option was added which uses the RubberBand API same called option.
+In the Semitones mode, the pitch is changed based on the chromatic scale in a musical way.
+Otherwise, the pitch is processed continuously, which is a default approach of the used RubberBand library.
+By default, the Semitones mode is on.
+As last, the Formant preserving option was added which uses the RubberBand API namesake option.
 It preserves the resonant frequencies (formants) of the human vocal tract and other instruments (compensates for “chipmunk” or “growling” voices).